jumanajouhar/cybersisters_codespace/README.md

 - **Progress Tracking:** Track your progress over time and monitor your improvement.

 ## Technology Stack
-Our platform is built using a modern technology stack that ensures a seamless and efficient user experience.
+Our platform is built using the following technology stack to ensure a seamless and efficient user experience.

 ### Frontend
 - **React:** A popular JavaScript library for building user interfaces.